Home

 who diagnosed my situation as Scleroderma.
 I began

-continue teaching for three years.
+continue teaching for two years.

 I was taking about 12 pills twice a day, for GERD, pain,